Pillars of Eternity creators on why it's easier to support the Mac (interview)

 I recently had the chance to talk with one of the hottest developers right now: Obsidian Entertainment.
 If that name sounds familiar, it's because of the many critically acclaimed games under their belt, including Fallout: New Vegas, South Park: The Stick of Truth and Pillars of Eternity, their latest game (which we reviewed and loved).

-Pillars of Eternity is one of the hottest Mac games this year and having the chance to talk to its creators is priceless.
+Pillars of Eternity is one of the top role-playing games on Mac and having the chance to talk to its creators is priceless.
 Developer support is extremely important for us and opportunities to have their take on Mac gaming are golden.

-Adam Brennecke, Executive Producer and Lead Programmer, agreed to answer a few questions for us, ranging from the future of Pillars of Eternity, to the unique challenges of multi platform development (and don’t stop until you reach the end, that’s where he answers the most juicy Mac-related questions!):
+Adam Brennecke, Executive Producer and Lead Programmer, agreed to answer a few questions for us, ranging from the future of Pillars of Eternity to the unique challenges of multi-platform development (and don't stop until you reach the end, that's where he answers the juiciest Mac-related questions!):

 About Obsidian Entertainment

 Can you tell us about your team?
 How many are you?
 Where are you located?

 Hello!
 The Pillars of Eternity team is one of a few development teams at Obsidian, and at our peak, we were at around 35 people (currently we are about 20 - the rest have been moved to other internal projects).
 Obsidian Entertainment is located in Irvine in sunny Orange County, California.
 The studio has been around since 2003, and we've developed pretty awesome role-playing games over the years like Fallout: New Vegas, and South Park: The Stick of Truth.

 Can you tell us about Pillars of Eternity?